yu-chen-surf/schedtests/README.md

 # schedtests

 A lightweight benchmarking framework primarily aimed at Linux kernel scheduler testing.
-It provides a reasonable coverage within one night, to compare the difference between a baseline kernel and a testing kernel.
+It provides a reasonable coverage within one night time, to compare the difference between a baseline kernel and a testing kernel.

 ## Basic Installation